ijsbol/Zoey/README.md

 # 🐍 Zoey
- The main Discord bot (Zoey) for the Round Table of Python Discord server.
+ The main Discord bot (Zoey) for the Round Table of Code Discord server.